 The changing demographics of Southern California, coupled with "campus climate" issues, makes the concerns of all ethnic groups, as well as other distinct populations, of critical importance to the development of a truly multicultural university.

-INTERNATIONAL CAFE will be returning in the Fall 2015 semester.
+INTERNATIONAL CAFE will be returning in the Spring 2016 semester.

 Where: F03-ROOM-02 or TBA